Prateekchadhaprat/Midtermproject_bookstore/Readme.md

 **Prateek 8967796: TypeScript interface for table modification and CRUD operations.**

-**Khushboo: Database schema design, creation of tables, and initial data insertion.**
+**Khushboo 8894310: Database schema design, creation of tables, and initial data insertion.**

 **Manjot: SQL queries for Requirements and DB Testing.**